Clothing in the ragtime era: Lower class and immigrant population

 Whereas the upper class was put together and proper, and everything was crisp, clean, and uniformed, the immigrant population was quite the opposite.
 This was the very beginning of immigrants being allowed to enter the United States via Ellis Island.
 Because they were able to carry very little over to the New World, they had little clothing and little money to buy more when their clothes started to wear out.
 They would, therefore, mismatch their clothing or reuse the fabric from an old article of clothing so that they could get multiple uses out of each garment.

 African American population

 Many African Americans enjoyed popular music from the ragtime era.
 Their sense of style in clothing seemed to reflect this.
 Whereas the mostly Caucasian American upper class dressed in clean and light-colored fabric (often cream or white), the African Americans dressed in bright and vibrant clothing when they attended clubs that played ragtime music.
+The most popular dance frocks had peplums, with a somewhat high waistline.
 Whereas the upper-class clothing was form-fitting, their clothes were loose, which allowed for free and easy movement.
 Women often adorned their hair with colorful flowers as accessories, and men often wore vests and bowler hats as their accessories.